Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Connection to the Anderson model

 If we use an ordered lattice of potential scatterers (see the next section), the landscape $u$ and the associated valley network are completely regular.
 Every domain is identical and all domains have the same on-site energy.
 While there are still barriers in $W_E$ (since $u$ still has valleys), the eigenstates are all completely extended and the transfer of excitations from one site to the next in our discrete, dynamical model is complete.
 Thus eigenstate localisation results from the combination of two factors: tunnelling through the potential barriers of the effective potential $W_E$, and the energy mismatch between the domains arising from the randomness.
 Equivalently, transport suppression originates from the fact that the coupling strengths $t_{i,j}$ are small (slowing down the transfer of excitations) and the set $\{E_k\}$ has a random component, limiting the amount of population transfer between detuned nearest neighbours.
 This is why randomising the two sets of parameters has a different effect on inducing localisation, as was found in previous studies, with only diagonal disorder leading to true strong localisation.

-The Anderson model derived from LLT could be used to make dynamical predictions for the transfer of excitations from one site to another at a fraction of the computational cost involved in solving the full 2D Schr\"{o}dinger equation.
-In principle, by populating all the domains on the left side of the channel proportionally to their ``opening'' onto $R_1$, and observing the growth of the population of all the domains on the right side combined (proportionally to their ``opening'' onto $R_2$), we could even model the transmission scenario and measure the flow rate out of the channel.
-This can be done at a single energy, or if an atomic energy distribution needs to be accounted for, then the equations of motion can be solved at many energies and the output population averaged over the energy distribution.

-We highlight the fact that the LLT-Anderson model we have presented is limited by several strong approximations.
-In particular, only nearest-neighbour coupling is accounted for, only states where a single domain is strongly occupied in its fundamental mode (and tunnels into nearest neighbours), and we do not attempt to push the model up to and beyond the eigenstate mobility edge, where domains begin to merge.
+We highlight the fact that the LLT-Anderson model we have presented is very limited by several strong approximations.
+In particular, only nearest-neighbour coupling is accounted for, only states where a single domain is strongly occupied in its fundamental mode (and tunnels into nearest neighbours), the coupling coefficients between domains can only be computed at very low energies, and we do not attempt to push the model up to and beyond the point where domains begin to merge.
 Furthermore, note that the spatial extent of domains is completely neglected -- they are taken as discrete points -- which eliminates travel time across domains.
 In principle, this could be remedied by incorporating time delays into the coupling terms in the Hamiltonian, proportional to the distances between domains.
 In practice, differential equations with time delays behave very unnaturally, with populations diverging to infinity due to feedback from the past, so we opt out of this approach.
-Finally, as we know, transmission of a wavepacket that starts off outside the disordered potential through it depends on the initial condition, the wavefront, etc., and is not quite governed by the internal Agmon distances between sites.
-However, qualitatively, using these coupling strengths should still give more or less the correct picture.

-The limitations listed in the paragraph above are ``acceptable'' in the sense that the model can still be implemented and studied, with the results providing useful insight.
+The limitations listed in the paragraph above are ``acceptable'' in the sense that the model can still be implemented and studied, with the results providing useful qualitative insight.
 There is another, much more severe problem with reducing the continuous 2D system to the discrete Anderson model, which cripples the entire enterprise.
-To see it, let us derive the model from a slightly different, more formal perspective.

-Recall that $\left|\psi^{(j)}\right\rangle$ denotes the fundamental local mode on domain $j$, with zero amplitude everywhere else, while $\left|\psi_j\right\rangle$ includes the tunnelled amplitudes onto nearest-neighbour domains.
-We begin by truncating the Hilbert space of the full 2D Hamiltonian $H$ to only those low-energy eigenstates that involve a single domain with a strong occupation in its lowest local state, with other domains occupied only through exponential decay arising from the main domain.
-In this truncated basis, the Hamiltonian may be expanded as